WVUHPC/2019-Intro-HPC/_episodes/07-jobs.md

 > {: .solution}
 >
 > Modify the submission script from the previous exercise to create a job array.
-> When execute, each job in the array receives a different value inside `${PBS_ARRAYID}`, we use the value to go into the corresponding folder and execute ABINIT there.
+> When executed, each job in the array receives a different value inside `${PBS_ARRAYID}`, we use the value to go into the corresponding folder and execute ABINIT there.
 >
 >> ## solution
 >>